ZhichaoXu/XuLab_Repo/projects/index.md

 ## Future projects (seeking collaborations)
 The long-term goal of this lab is to leverage our foundational discoveries in human genetics and functional genomics to generate translational insights that directly contribute to improving human health.
 {% include section.html %}
-1. **Profiling structural variants in rare human cancers and genetic diseases.** We are very interested in identifying driver structural variants in rare human cancers and other genetic diseases, as we have experience in developing cell line models for molecular-level mechanism exploration.
+1. **Profiling structural variants in rare human cancers and genetic diseases.** We are very interested in identifying driver structural variants in rare human cancers and other genetic diseases, as we have experience in developing cell line models for molecular-level mechanism explorations.
 -:.center} {% endcapture %}

 {% include section.html %}
-2. **Model organism validation experiments.**
+2. **Elucidating oncogene dysregulation in vivo.**
 {:.center} {% endcapture %}